aaronsb/salesforce-cloud/README.md

 ```

 ### search_opportunities
-Search for Salesforce opportunities with precise name and account matching.
+Search for Salesforce opportunities using flexible criteria and pattern matching.
+This tool provides comprehensive search capabilities to help you find specific opportunities or analyze opportunity trends.

 ```typescript
 {
   namePattern?: string;         // Optional: Pattern to match in Opportunity Name